Nazi Racial Science

 A collection of eighteen essays from a 1989 conference on medical ethics and the Holocaust.
 Focuses particularly on the implications of Nazi medical practices for contemporary controversies regarding eugenics, euthanasia, and medical experimentation.
 See especially the section titled, “Medical Killing and Euthanasia: Then and Now.”

 Friedlander, Henry.
 The Origins of Nazi Genocide: From Euthanasia to the Final Solution.
 Chapel Hill: University of North Carolina Press, 1995.
-(DD 256.5 .F739 1995) [Find in a library near you]
+(DD 256.5 .F739 1995) [Find in a library near you (external link)]

 Traces the mass exterminations of the Holocaust back to the first secretive murder of a handicapped child in a Nazi-run medical clinic.
 Details the development and expansion of the T4 program and examines how the killing methods of euthanasia later evolved into the “Final Solution.”

 Gallagher, Hugh Gregory.
 By Trust Betrayed: Patients, Physicians, and the License to Kill in the Third Reich.
 Arlington, VA: Vandamere Press, 1995.
-(R 726 .G35 1995) [Find in a library near you]
+(R 726 .G35 1995) [Find in a library near you (external link)]

 Focuses on the T4 program of medical killing, examining its origins, implementation, and changes in light of public protest.
 Reviews the response of the legal community and the Christian churches to the program, and analyzes the doctors’ motives for participating in medical killing.

 Heberer, Patricia.
 “Targeting the ‘Unfit’ and Radical Public Health Strategies in Nazi Germany.”
 In Deaf People in Hitler’s Europe, edited by Donna Ryan and Stan Schuchman, 49-70.
 Washington, DC: Gallaudet University Press, 2002.
-(HV 2746 .D43 2002) [Find in a library near you]
+(HV 2746 .D43 2002) [Find in a library near you (external link)]

 Surveys the history of the German medical establishment’s eugenic goals from the sterilization program of the tumultuous interwar wars down to the radicalization of those goals in the murderous T4 and 14f13 euthanasia programs active from 1939 to 1945.
 Part of a collection of essays and supporting materials drawn from the 1998 conference at Gallaudet University on “Deaf People in Hitler’s Europe, 1933-1945.”